 “Sir, I’ve got some bad news…”/ “But what were you hoping to hear, ma’am?”

 “I’ve got some bad news, Sir.” / “But what were you hoping to hear, Ma’am?”

 * The only time this would be different is if you are introducing someone who’s been knighted, like Sir Elton John, or Sir Patrick Stewart.
 These are now titles that include the proper noun that makes them capitalized.

 “Oh my goodness, it’s Sir Patrick Stewart!
-May we have your autograph, sir?”
+May I have your autograph, sir?”

 “Eh, what do you know, mister?” vs. “That’s Mister Ford.”